Polyrhachis australis in Port Macquarie & Surrounds: Black Weaver Ants (Rattle Ants) You’re Seeing More Often | Pest Control

 • Behaviour: Often seen dispersed on leaves and branches and in garden beds; when their nest is disturbed, they may quickly emerge and make a distinctive “rattle” noise across surfaces.

-• Environment: Prefer shaded, moist locations with dense foliage. nests near bodies of water can tolerate part shade.
+• Environment: Prefer shaded, moist locations with dense foliage.
+Nests near bodies of water can tolerate part shade.
 Nests often found waist to head hight from the ground.

 Multiple Nests on Properties